 After a fight with Dr. Kay in her compound, Hopper steals her access key, locks Eleven outside the vault, and enters it, intending to blow himself and Vecna up to ensure Eleven’s safety.
 Vecna is not behind that door, though.
 At the same time that Vecna emerges from the MAC-Z’s portal into the real world in Stranger Things 5, Volume 1, Hopper returns from inside the vault.

 In the next moment, we and Eleven get to see who is inside of it.
-The person Linda Hamilton’s Dr. Kay has captured, studied, and locked away in her vault is Eleven’s “sister” Eight/Kali, last seen in season two.
+As we mentioned earlier in the article, the person Linda Hamilton’s Dr. Kay has captured, studied, and locked away in her vault is Eleven’s “sister” Eight/Kali, last seen in season two.
 We weren’t too thrilled with this surprise Stranger Things 5 cameo, but that’s neither here nor there.

-Is Dr. Kay Still Alive at the End of Stranger Things 5, Volume 1?
+Is Dr. Kay Still Alive at the End of Stranger Things’ Series Finale?

-So is Linda Hamilton’s Dr. Kay still alive at the end of Stranger Things 5, Volume 1?
-And will we see her return in Volume 2?
+So is Linda Hamilton’s Dr. Kay still alive at the end of Stranger Things‘ series finale?
 Yes, is the answer to that.
-Dr. Kay is still alive at the end of Stranger Things 5, Volume 1.
+Dr. Kay is still alive at the end of Stranger Things‘ final episode.

-What Will Linda Hamilton and Dr. Kay Return in Future Episodes of Stranger Things 5?
+What Will Linda Hamilton and Dr. Kay Return in the Future of Stranger Things?

-Stranger Things 5, Volume 1 is now streaming on Netflix.
+Stranger Things is now streaming in full on Netflix.

 Rotem Rusak is Nerdist’s Editor-in-Chief.
 She recently rewatched all of Stranger Things in 72 hours and is still not over Eddie Munson’s death.
 If Steve Harrington dies in Stranger Things 5, she will cry.